🦌🦌🦌🛷💨

 Guide To Understanding DevSecOps

-The software industry is growing at a fast pace and many organizations are using the software applications, to manage and progress in their businesses.
+The software industry is rapidly evolving, and organizations are increasingly using software applications to manage and grow their businesses.
+Today, we’re exploring what is devsecops, a crucial practice in software development.

-DevSecOps contains two common types that are as follows,
+DevSecOps has two common types, which are as follows:

 Security as code (SaC)